Kesha Suffers Seriously Nasty Fall While On Stage [Video]

-Kesha suffered what appeared to be a pretty nasty fall while live on stage during a concert in Dubai, as she fell to the floor in front of the crowd before then landing on her back with her feet in the air.
-Footage captured by concertgoers shows the “Praying” singer performing at a music festival before then falling backwards as she sang her 2010 hit “We R Who We R”.
+Kesha suffered what appeared to be a pretty nasty fall while live on stage during a concert in Dubai as she fell to the floor in front of the crowd before then landing on her back with her feet in the air.
+Footage captured by concertgoers shows the “Praying” singer performing at a music festival before then falling backward as she sang her 2010 hit “We R Who We R.”

 The fall happened while Kesha was performing at Dubai’s RedfestDXB Dubai Festival at the Media City Amphitheater on February 9, and looks like it could have been pretty painful for the star as she hit the ground.